ajp-9/dexlite-engine/README.md

 * Integrating a physics engine
 * Making an editor
 * Adding Documentation
+* Possibly adding a scripting api

 ## Contribution
-If you find a bug, or just something that needs to be fixed, please do make an issue or pull request.
+If you find a bug, or just something that needs to be fixed, please do make an issue or a pull request.
 For now though keep in mind that this engine is going through a LOT of work and what you see one day will probably not be the same a few days or week later.

 ## External Libraries: